DeclarativeHub/ReactiveKit/README.md

 }
 ```

-Subjects represent kind of signals that are called *hot signals*.
-They are called hot because they "send" events regardless if there are observer registered or no. On the other hand, `Signal` type represents kind of signals that are called *cold signal*.
+Subjects represent kinds of signals that are called *hot signals*.
+They are called hot because they "send" events regardless if there are is an observer registered or not.
+On the other hand, the `Signal` type represents kinds of signals that are called *cold signals*.
 Signals of that kind do not produce events until we give them an observer that will receive events.

 As you could have inferred from the implementation, observing a subject gives us only the events that are sent after the observer is registered.
 Any events that might have been sent before the observer became registered will not be received by the observer.
 Is there a way to solve this?
 Well, we could buffer the received events and then replay them to new observers.
 Let us do that in a subclass.